Section 403.7032(3), Florida Statutes: "Each state agency, public institution of higher learning, community college,

 has been developed to assist with the Reporting process.
 The user guide includes both instructions on how to use Re-TRAC as well as methods

 to use when estimating calendar year disposal and recycling data.
+Reports are due March 1st of each year.

 Who needs to report?
 Any and all: